Catastrophic Injury Attorneys in New York

 A catastrophic injury may be defined as any type of injury that has a serious, long-term effect on the victim.
 Catastrophic injuries generally require extensive – and expensive – medical care.
 A victim may also miss a great deal of work, resulting in a significant loss of earnings.
 Depending on the type of injury, the victim may suffer from a temporary or permanent disability that will affect his or her ability to return to work in the same field or even to return to work at all.
 In terms of psychological effects, a victim may suffer from depression or post-traumatic stress disorder.
 All of these adverse consequences can take a toll on the victim and his or her family.

 Fortunately, those who have been seriously injured may be entitled to financial compensation via a personal injury lawsuit or even benefits under workers’ compensation or Social Security Disability Insurance.
-An injury lawyer from Napoli Shkolnik, PLLC can provide detailed information about the various options available to you if you contact our office for a confidential consultation.
+Experienced catastrophic injury attorneys at Napoli Shkolnik, PLLC can provide detailed information about the various options available to you if you contact our office for a confidential consultation.
 In addition to offering a free initial case review, we take on cases of this kind on a contingent fee basis.
 You pay no legal fees unless we win your case.

 Types of Catastrophic Injuries and Their Causes

-There are various different types of catastrophic injuries; these may have various causes.
+There are various different types of accidents and injuries that our catastrophic injury attorneys can assist with; these may have various causes.
 Some of the most common types include:

 - Traumatic brain injuries